Awards and Prizes, Achievements and Acclamations

 - 2007 Canadian Modified Muay Thai Middleweight Title Belt

-April of 1991 Fought four times in Thailand 2 wins, 2 losses
+- Fought five times in Thailand 3 wins, 2 losses

 Train annually in Thailand with Coach Stephan Fox of World Muay Thai Council, at the Lamai Camp on Koh Samui Thailand for the past 9 years.
-Chaperoned a group of Canadians over for a month each year for an intense, amazing training course and a chance to fight abroad.
+Chaperoned a group of Canadians for 3-6 weeks each year for an intense, amazing training course and a chance to fight abroad.

 - Black Belt first degree May 5, 1995